 South Carolina Native Plant Society Chapters

 Midlands Chapter – based in Columbia.
-The Midlands Chapter meets on the third Thursday of odd months from 6:30 – 8pm.
+The Midlands Chapter meets on the second Thursday of odd months from 7 – 8:30pm.
 Meetings are held at the Richland County Library St. Andrews branch.
-We hold Plant Swaps in the Spring and Fall.
-We also host Field Trips.
+The chapter hosts Plant Swaps in the Spring and Fall, along with Field Trips throughout the year.

 Our newest chapter established in 2008 and based in the Beaufort and Hilton Head areas.